lcy-seso/Carrot/benchmarks/rnnlm/README.md

-# Stacked LSTM Language Model in TensorFlow, PyTorch, and Julia
+# Stacked LSTM Language Model in TensorFlow and PyTorch

 ## Introduction